rpi-graduate-council/grad-wiki/README.md

 - _pages_: Contains the actual Wiki.
 - _assets_: All supplementary materials (pdfs, images, etc.), which can be linked by other notes/folders in _pages_.
 - _obsidian_, _logseq_: Configurations, needed by note-taking applications.

+## Contribute
+What do you have to share?
+Either use the QR Code below/ [this link](https://forms.office.com/r/vc4mzPFJLv) to submit new content/edits/comments, or email [grad-council+grad-wiki@rpi.edu](mailto:grad-council+grad-wiki@rpi.edu).